LudivineLacour/data-cleaning/README.md

 # MoMa data pipeline

-The objective of this projects is to build a pipeline based on the dataset of the MoMa's collection to clean the data and generate a visualization based on a problem defined beforehand.
+The objective of this project is to build a pipeline for the dataset of the MoMa's collection.
+The pipeline clean the data and generate a visualization based on a problem defined beforehand.

 Original data set can be found [here](https://github.com/MuseumofModernArt/collection).